-We serve over 500 Muskogee County families through these programs, providing not only early childhood education, but also services in the areas of health, nutrition, disabilities and behavioral health
+We are proud to be the local grantee for the Muskogee County Head Start and Early Head Start program!
+More than 500 Muskogee County families are served through these programs, providing not only early childhood education, but also services in the areas of health, nutrition, disabilities and behavioral health.

 What is Head Start?